ultimatemovers/omnia/food.md

   menu_group_title: Cocktail
   menu_group_text: All the classics, with a few signature twists.
 Start, spend, or
     end the night with our well loved Lemon Myrtle Gimlet and Saffron Negroni.
   menu-group-image: ''
   categories: []
+- menu_group_title: Non-Alcoholic
+  menu_group_name: non-alcoholic
+  menu_group_text: A collaboration of our kitchen and wait teams.
+Non-alcoholic digestives
+    paired to the seasons.
+Combining seasonal produce with the desserts that highlight them.
+  menu-group-image: ''
+  categories: []
+- menu_group_title: Cellar WBTG
+  menu_group_name: cellar
+  menu_group_text: Omnia has an extensive wine list, offering 25 wines by the glass
+    consisting of 13 regular, and 12 selected by our sommelier.
+  menu-group-image: ''
+  categories: []
 big_title: DISCOVER FLAVOUR AT ITS FINEST